mtitus83/MMM-Starlight/README.md

 In this version, the following options have been removed or are no longer user-configurable:

-- `updateInterval`: Horoscopes are now automatically updated every 12 hours and cached.
+- `updateInterval`: Horoscopes are now automatically updated at midnight each day.
 - `retryDelay` and `maxRetries`: Retry logic is now handled internally.
 - `requestTimeout`: This option has been removed.